-- El Mapi by Inkaterra: This is the jewel of Inkaterra hotel chain in Machu Picchu.
-It is located northeast of the main square of Machu Picchu, just before getting to the hot springs of Aguas Calientes.
-The five-star hotel has Wi-Fi free in public areas, breakfast included in all its services, 161 comfortable rooms, with minibars, high connection’s internet, and TV HD cable, a spa salon, restaurant, bar-lounge, the bathrooms are implemented with shower, robes, free bathroom amenities, and hairdryer.
+- El Mapi by Inkaterra: This is the jewel of the Inkaterra hotel chain in Machu Picchu.
+It is located northeast of the main square of Machu Picchu, just before getting to the hot springs of the town.
+The five-star hotel has Wi-Fi free in public areas, breakfast included in all its services, 161 comfortable rooms, with minibars, high connection internet, and TV HD cable, a spa salon, a restaurant, bar-lounge, bathrooms are implemented with shower, robes, free bathroom amenities, and hairdryer.

-- Inkaterra Machu Picchu Pueblo hotel: The second most important hotel of Inkaterra hotel chain is located at south of Aguas Calientes.
+- Inkaterra Machu Picchu Pueblo hotel: The second most important hotel of the Inkaterra hotel chain is located south of the town.
 This hotel has a big extension where is located its infrastructure and Spectacled Bear Conservation Center.
-The hotel has 83 accommodation options with DVD player and is safe.
+The hotel has 83 accommodation options with a DVD player and is safe.
 These lodging options have an independent rest area.
 The beds are equipped with Egyptian cotton sheets and high-quality bedding.
 The host can choose its pillow type.
 TV with satellite signs and the bathrooms are well-equipped.

-- La Cabaña Machu Picchu: This hotel is located near to Hot Springs, north of Aguas Calientes Main Square.
-It is the most known among medium-level hotels in Aguas Calientes, the hotel has 20 rooms well-equipped with air conditioning, a minibar, and a safe box, besides 24 services rooms, breakfast, business center, Wi-Fi, TV of 42 inches with cable HD, inter alia.
+- La Cabaña Machu Picchu: This hotel is located near Hot Springs, north of the town Main Square.
+It is the most known among medium-level hotels in Machu Picchu town, the hotel has 20 rooms well-equipped with air conditioning, a minibar, and a safe box, besides 24 services rooms, breakfast, a business center, Wi-Fi, a TV of 42 inches with cable HD, inter alia.

-- Taypikala Hotel Machu Picchu: This hotel is located at north of Aguas Calientes.
-This hotel has 22 rooms with a minibar and safe box.
+- Taypikala Hotel Machu Picchu: This hotel is located north of the town.
+This hotel has 22 rooms with a minibar and a safe box.
 The beds are equipped with high-quality bedding.
 LCD television with cable channels is available.
 The bathrooms are equipped with free toiletries and a hairdryer.
 This hotel in Machu Picchu offers free Wi-Fi access.
 A cleaning service is provided daily.

-- Presidente Hotel Machu Picchu: This hotel is located two blocks west of the main square of Aguas Calientes.
+- Presidente Hotel Machu Picchu: This hotel is located two blocks west of the main square.
 Usually, the hotel is used to host tour guides or tour conductors of tourist groups.
 Hotel Presidente is a small family-friendly hotel offering a flat-screen TV in the rooms, and it is easy to stay connected during your stay as free internet is offered to guests.
-Plus, guests can enjoy free breakfast, which has made this a popular choice among travelers visiting Aguas Calientes.
+Plus, guests can enjoy free breakfast, which has made this a popular choice among travelers visiting the town.

 - Amaru Hostal: Hostal Amaru Backpackers is situated in Machu Picchu, 400 meters from Machu Picchu Hot Spring and 2.8 km from Huayna Picchu.
 The rooms are equipped with cable TV and a private bathroom.
 Hostal Amaru Backpackers provides free Wi-Fi.
 The reception is open 24 hours.
 Hostal Amaru Backpackers is a few steps from Wiñaywayna park and 200 meters from the stadium.

 - Continental Hostal: Hotel Continental was renovated to improve the quality of care for guests, where it is part of the mini-chain of Machu Picchu hostels.
-It is located along the main street, five minutes from the plaza of the citadel of Aguas Calientes.
-It has 16 rooms decorated practically for the comfort of our guests, it was decorated to improve the quality of care our rooms have private bathroom, heating.
+It is located along the main street, five minutes from the plaza of the town.
+It has 16 rooms decorated practically for the comfort of our guests, it was decorated to improve the quality of care our rooms have private bathrooms and heating.

 Aguas Calientes town is a place full of restaurants and options for food.
 Usually, the best place to eat something is the same restaurant as most known hotels (mentioned before) However, there are three restaurants that work on their own and are renowned by tourists and locals, too.